ClickHouse/ClickHouse/docs/en/query_language/select.md

 For the `SAMPLE` clause the following syntax is supported:

 - `SAMPLE k`, where `k` is a decimal number from 0 to 1.
 The query is executed on `k` fraction of data.
 For example, `SAMPLE 0.1` runs the query on 10% of data.
 [Read more](#select-sample-k)
 - `SAMPLE n`, where `n` is a sufficiently large integer.
-The query is executed on a sample of at least `n` rows.
+The query is executed on a sample of at least `n` rows (but not significantly more than this).
 For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows.
 [Read more](#select-sample-n)
 - `SAMPLE k OFFSET m` where `k` and `m` are numbers from 0 to 1.
 The query is executed on a sample of `k` percent of the data.
 The data used for the sample is offset by `m` percent.
 [Read more](#select-sample-offset)

 #### SAMPLE k {#select-sample-k}